P站视频

 • Cisplatin and paclitaxel can cause nerve damage (neuropathy), which can lead to numbness and tingling in the hands and feet.

-• Cisplatin can also cause and kidney damage (nephropathy).
+• Cisplatin can also cause kidney damage (nephropathy).
 Doctors give a lot of intravenous (IV) fluid with cisplatin to help prevent this.

 • Ifosfamide can damage the lining of the bladder (hemorrhagic cystitis).
 A drug called mesna is often given with ifosfamide to help keep this from happening.